Register a Company

-A partnership business is similar to a sole trader but involves two people instead of one.
+A Partnership business is similar to a Sole Trader but involves two people instead of one.
 Both partners have equal rights in the company and must make decisions together.
-This is a great choice for those going into business with a partner or friend.
+This can be a good choice for those going into business with a partner or friend.

-As with any new business, having the correct legal documentation in place is important to safeguard your venture.
+As with any new business, having the correct legal documents in place is important to safeguard your work.

-Building up a customer base is important for the success of any business and especially so in the world of proofreading.
-As much of your customer base will be secured through online sources, having a strong business website is a great first step.
+Building up a customer base is important for the success of any business, and especially so in the world of proofreading.
+Most of the time, you will find customers through online sources, so having a strong business website is a great first step.
 It's a good idea to share a biography detailing your academic background, any relevant experience (for example working in an editing role) and post some of the projects you worked on.

 Knowing how much to charge your customers can be a difficult decision to make.
-When it comes to the world of proofreading, a business' tends to charge by the word or by the number of pages you are reading.
+Proofreading businesses tend to charge by the word or by the number of pages you are reading.
 You can also charge your customer by the hour.